 Top ballet dancers have achieved significant financial success, often earning six-figure salaries or more annually.
 For example, Mikhail Baryshnikov is recognized as the world’s wealthiest ballet dancer, with a net worth estimated at $45 million.
 Sylvie Guillem, the highest-paid female banker, earns over $850,000 annually.

-Other notable dancers like Benjamin Millepied, with a net worth of around $10 million, and Carlos Acosta, with $4 million, have also made substantial financial gains.
+Other notable dancers, such as Benjamin Millepied, who has a net worth of around $10 million, and Carlos Acosta, who has $4 million, have also made substantial financial gains.
 Misty Copeland and Nina Ananiashvili, who have also performed with the Houston Ballet, are recognized for their high earnings, often exceeding six figures.

 These dancers’ unique talent, marketability, and high-profile projects have significantly boosted their careers and earnings.